Cinematography in healthcare: Contemporary cinematographic use in healthcare: healthcare knowledge transfer

 By the 1980s, medical films had become an established vehicles for both medical and patient training.
 A 1987 issue of the American Journal of Nursing contained a full-page section on Films & Tapes covering broad topics such as Aids to Daily Living for the elderly, working moms, AIDS, alcohol abuse and even emotional fitness.

 Today, the concept of healthcare knowledge transfer recognizes that film clips (with carefully crafted and verified content, and using graphics, animations and live-action video), can be one of the most efficient ways of transferring knowledge with clarity and speed, to both lay-people (patients, families, and friends), and healthcare professionals.

 Traditionally the transfer of generic information (i.e. non patient-specific information) tends to happen on a somewhat ad-hoc, live, one-to-one basis, that is generally less well structured, less comprehensive, and thus less successful (whilst also being more expensive and less time efficient).

 However, in order to be efficient and effective, the quality of the film's content must be very high.
 A patient's understanding of conditions and treatments is important to their care and well-being, so it is useful for carefully crafted clips to be available 24/7.
-It also helps patients when attending the all-important one-to-one consultations that are the bedrock of good healthcare.
+It also helps patients when attending one-to-one consultations.
 If patients are better informed and better prepared they can focus on their case rather than generic issues.